pfsense/docs/source/releases/2-3-5-p2-new-features-and-changes.rst

 -  Fixed an issue with selecting a gateway when switching a firewall rule away from IPv4+IPv6 mode
    `#8447 <https://redmine.pfsense.org/issues/8447>`__
--  Fixed an issue with the address familiy selection for remote syslog servers using IPv6
+-  Fixed an issue with the address family selection for remote syslog servers using IPv6
    `#8323 <https://redmine.pfsense.org/issues/8323>`__
 -  Fixed a problem when IPsec bypasslan was enabled while the LAN